Learn about omega 3 for anxiety: fish oil, flax seeds, etc. Are they beneficial for anxiety? Is there a specific form? Answered right here.

-So you can see that there may be benefits for physical and mental health.
+So you can see that there may be benefits of omega 3 for anxiety, and for physical and mental health.
 However many people resist the notion of consuming more fat…

 If you are concerned about fat in this case don’t be: essential fatty acids are a good type of fat and truly are ESSENTIAL for our bodies.
 And the majority of people are not consuming enough of them!
 This is concerning because a wide range of brain problems might result from inadequate levels.

-I’m not suggesting omega 3 for anxiety as a cure-all; rather omega 3 fatty acids are an essential thing for your body.
-So it seems reasonable that not getting enough of them could have negative effects on the brain.
-It makes sense that anyone suffering anxiety and panic attacks would want to ensure that they consume adequate levels of omega 3 for anxiety.
+We’re not suggesting omega 3 for anxiety as a cure-all.
+Rather, omega 3 fatty acids are essential for your body.
+Consequently it is reasonable that not getting enough of them could have negative effects on the brain.
+Therefore it makes sense that anyone suffering anxiety and panic attacks would want to ensure that they consume adequate levels of omega 3 for anxiety.

 Now…you’ve probably heard all the talk about mercury in fish.
 Well if you are getting high doses of fish oil, the last thing you want is to be getting high doses of mercury!
 So it’s great that omega 3 fatty can help with anxiety, but what about mercury, you may be asking.

-You can obtain pharmaceutical grade fish oil without being concerned about mercury because “pharmaceutical grade” means the fish oil has gone through a purification process which removes the many impurities that are found in the ocean, such as mercury.
+If you purchase fish oil, you should consider pharmaceutical grade fish oil from a reputable brand.
+One can do so without being concerned about mercury because “pharmaceutical grade” means the fish oil has gone through a purification process which removes the many impurities that are found in the ocean, such as mercury.